flowchart LR

 steps:

-- name: Checkout repository
+- name: Checkout

-uses: actions/checkout@v3
+uses: actions/checkout@v4

-- name: Install Quarto
+- name: Setup Quarto

 uses: quarto-dev/quarto-actions/setup@v2